lj020326/ansible-datacenter/roles/ansible-tower-resources/README.md

                 job_templates:
                 - "TEST - Job Template to Launch"

-#              ## if using ansible.tower - it may not support lists - change to singletons
+#              ## if using older ansible.tower collection versions, it may not support lists - in that case, change to singletons as follows
 #              - role: use
 #                inventory: "TEST - New Inventory"
 #              - role: use